SNM-Cabs/.github/profile/README.md

-# 🚀 Welcome to Grel Cabs
+# 🚀 Welcome to GREL Cabs
+*A brand by SNM Cabs Private Limited*

 ## About Us
-Grel Cabs is dedicated to revolutionizing the ride-hailing industry through our all-electric cab service, addressing common problems like cancellations and surge pricing while promoting sustainability.
+GrEl Cabs is dedicated to revolutionizing the ride-hailing industry through our all-electric cab service, addressing common problems like cancellations and surge pricing while promoting sustainability.
 We build eco-friendly transportation solutions to help riders enjoy a reliable, clean, and environmentally responsible mobility experience.

 ## 🌟 Our Vision
 To balance the convenience of on-demand travel with the urgency of environmental preservation, making electric vehicles mainstream and driving the world closer to a net-zero future.